-Tom Hanks turns 66 on July 9, but he’s showing no signs of slowing down.
-The actor’s most recent projects include an appearance as Elvis Presley’s manager, Col. Tom Parker, in a biopic of Presley called, “Elvis” that is set to be released on June 24.
-He is also set to portray a retired man grieving the loss of his dead wife in “A Man Called Otto” which is set to hit theaters in Dec.
+At the age of 66, Tom Hanks is showing no signs of slowing down.
+The actor’s most recent projects include an appearance as Elvis Presley’s manager, Col. Tom Parker, in a biopic of Presley called, “Elvis” that was released on June 24.
+He also portrayed a retired man grieving the loss of his dead wife in “A Man Called Otto” which hit theaters in Dec.
 2022.

 The Making of a Star

 Born in Concord, California, Thomas Jeffrey Hanks made his movie debut in a 1980 low-budget slasher film entitled “He Knows You’re Alone.”
 Later that year, he entered the national spotlight as the co-star of the ABC television sitcom, “Bosom Buddies.”
 In the show, Hanks and Peter Scolari played young men starting their careers in the advertising industry who had to dress as women in order to live in an inexpensive, female-only hotel.
 Although the series lasted only two seasons and never scored high in the ratings, Hanks parlayed his role into an A-list Hollywood career.